bayinfosys/autotrain/data/fetch-s3/readme.md

 Downloads data from S3 using a csv file of object names.

 Functionally, this wraps up the boto-s3 python library, and downloads files listed in a CSV.
+Authentication is handled by the boto library looking for environment variables.

 ## Usage (Docker)